 Continue following I-90 past Mt.
 Vernon.
-Here you have the option of making a detour towards Mount Rushmore, in which case, keep following I-90 until Rapid City and take Exit 61 for SD-79 S which will take you to Mount Rushmore National Park.
+Here you have the option of making a detour towards Mount Rushmore, in which case, keep following I-90 until Rapid City and take Exit 61 for SD-79 S which will take you to Mount Rushmore National Memorial.

 If you choose not to make the detour, take Exit 310 after passing Mt.
 Vernon towards US-281 and take a break at the Yankton Reservation, which is the second-largest Indian reservation in America that is entirely situated within one county.